According to Johns Hopkins Bloomberg School of Public Health,

 Here are some things we want you to know...

-Although our staff are trained and certified to provide evidence-based services and workshops including suicide prevention, our work is always presented from the perspective of people who are like ourselves— have mental illness, experienced crisis, and navigated the mental health system— and we do not attempt to appear as clinical professionals.
+Although our staff are trained to provide evidence-based services and workshops including suicide prevention, our work is always presented from the perspective of people who are like ourselves— have mental illness, experienced crisis, and navigated the mental health system— and we do not attempt to appear as clinical professionals.
 Our mission is to build a bridge of information between those like ourselves and those who serve & support them.

 Who can receive information & mentoring: Anyone who supports people at risk of presenting to them while in crisis.
 Examples include nonprofit organizations, mutual aid organizations, and professional service providers.